mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 What happens if you run `make up` when your environment is already running?
 This will result in all services and volumes being recreated as if starting them for the first time, and will clear any local state from the containers.
 The `make up` command is {ref}`idempotent <idempotence>` so you can run it over and over.

+### Restarting current running containers

+Make up runs all of the commands required to get an environment up and running.
+Assuming you already have a running environment, Restarting can be achieved by running `make docker_compose_up`.
+This command is internally run by make up, and only executes the docker compose up command required to run the project.

+> Note: this command will fail if you do not have the specified image, required volumes, host files etc. that are managed by make up.
+> In almost every case it is better to run make up, but this can be used to quickly restart running containers.

 ## Shutting down your environment